HelenaMaslowska/component-animation/README.md

 # About
- Repository contains test components with animations.
+ Repository contains test components with animations made using React and React Spring.

  ## Author
  Helena Masłowska